-

 Antibiotic residue analysis is performed on a wide variety of matrices, including:

-- Plant products : fruits, vegetables, cereals, likely to contain residues following the use of organic fertilizers or contaminated water.
+• Plant products : fruits, vegetables, cereals, which may contain residues following the use of organic fertilizers or contaminated water.

-- Preservation of public health , by reducing the risk of consumption of contaminated products.
+• Preserving public health by reducing the risk of consuming contaminated products.

-- Prevention of antibiotic resistance , a major issue recognized by the WHO and EFSA.
+• Prevention of antimicrobial resistance , a major issue recognized by the WHO and the EFSA.

-- Promotion of production chains , which can highlight their compliance and safety within the framework of quality certifications.
+• Promoting production channels , which can highlight their compliance and safety within the framework of quality certifications.

 Related analyses in the YesWeLab catalog

-The dosage of antibiotic residues is often supplemented by other services available in our catalog:
+Antibiotic residue testing is often complemented by other services available in our catalogue:

 YesWeLab expertise

-At YesWeLab, we work with a network of selected laboratories, ISO 17025 accredited and some COFRAC-certified.
+At YesWeLab, we work with a network of selected laboratories, all ISO 17025 accredited and, in some cases, COFRAC accredited.
 These partners are chosen for their technical expertise, analytical capabilities, and regulatory compliance.
-Our role is to guide you toward the method and laboratory best suited to your matrices and constraints.
+Our role is to guide you toward the method and laboratory best suited to your matrices and requirements.

-Since 2020, we have been supporting manufacturers, distributors, and design offices in managing their analyses by centralizing their needs via our digital platform.
-This simplifies procedures, ensures sample tracking, and guarantees the rapid receipt of reliable results.
+Since 2020, we have been supporting manufacturers, distributors, and engineering firms in managing their analyses by centralizing their needs through our digital platform.
+This platform simplifies processes, ensures sample tracking, and guarantees the rapid receipt of reliable results.

 Other analyses we perform